-What is the MEAP?
+What is M-STEP?

-2. Learn to stay focused
+1. Learn to stay focused

-3. Read the questions first
+2. Read the questions first

 Preparing for a test is not an overnight deal – and reading skills are important.
-Students need to be able to read to follow directions and understand what is being asked in these tests (especially on story problems!).
+Students need to be able to read to follow directions and understand what is being asked in these tests (especially on story problems).

 One suggestion is for students to preview the questions before they read the informational paragraph.
 That way, students know what to look for in the reading portion and can better find the detail that will help answer the questions.

-4. Key words in directions
+3. Key words in directions

-Also, coach your kids to pay close attention to directions.
+Coach your kids to pay close attention to directions.
 One really handy tip is to underline key words.
 That way, their eyes can quickly go back to that core information as they puzzle through the questions that follow.

-5. Get to know procedures and terms
+4. Get to know procedures and terms

 And make sure your student is familiar with testing procedures – such as fill in the blank or multiple choice.
 Go over test terminology, too, such as the difference between synonyms and antonyms and “greater than” or “less than.”

-6. Encourage your child to ‘do your best’
+5. Encourage your child to ‘do your best’

 Of course, the age-old advice to get a good night’s sleep and good breakfast still stands, Rosenthal says – “but they should be doing that every day.”